ProsperWorks/redis-ick/README.md

     unchanged_keys = batch1.keys - keys_whose_score_changed_in(batch1,batch2)
     redis.zrem(queue_key,*members_of(unchanged_keys))   # critical section end

-Gerald changed it so we we take a second snapshot of the cold end of the queue after process_batch_slowly().
-Only documents whose timestamps did not change between the first snapshot and the second snapshot are deleted.
+Gerald changed it so a second snapshot of the cold end of the queue is taken after process_batch_slowly().
+Only documents whose timestamps did not change between the two snapshots are removed from the queue.

 Notice how the critical section no longer includes process_batch_slowly().
 Instead it only spans two Redis ops and some local set arithmetic which.

-The Forgotten Dirtiness Problem is still there, but it has now shrunk 100x.
-In practice process_batch_slowly() can take minutes, but the current critical section never takes more than 3 seconds - and then only in extreme situations.
+The critical section and the Forgotten Dirtiness Problem which it causes is still there, but is much smaller.
+In practice we have process_batch_slowly() taking minutes, but even in extreme situations this critical section never took more than 3 seconds.

 ## Proposal: The Ick Pattern

-In October 2015 we identified the Hot Data Starvation Problem, then developed Ick and switched to this pattern.
+In October 2015, while reviewing the Forgotten Dirtiness problem, we identified the Hot Data Starvation Problem.
+We developed Ick and switched to this almost familiar pattern:

     # in any process: whenever a document is dirtied
     Ick.ickadd(redis,queue_key,Time.now.to_f,document_id)